ponderworthy/the-box-of-no-return-3/README.md

 The Box of No Return is a Linux synth platform suitable for live musicianship, designed to handle patches with enormous demands, and switch between them with zero delay and zero cutout.
 Its current production design is discussed at https://lsn.ponderworthy.com.
 This repository was created to receive the files for its next major iteration, which is using the [MultiJACK](https://github.com/jebofponderworthy/MultiJACK) architecture at its core.
 The MultiJACK BNR using these files is up and running, and is in regular use.

+You are reading the README for version III; version III had to be abandoned, at least for now, as its design was being rebased on PipeWire and PipeWire just wasn't able to handle the distribute the enormous load.
+So I went back to MultiJACK; the current version is linked from https://lsn.ponderworthy.com.
+But I'll think PipeWire will eventually outdo MultiJACK, in theory it's much simpler and more efficient.

 ## the name

 The original name for the project was "Supermega Rumblic Organ", or SRO, after its first patch.
 But a Strings patch was soon added.
 It is called the Box of No Return because after playing it, its creator cannot go back to his former instrumentation, at least not for long.